dulllahan/dulllahan/README.md

-hewwo! ^w^ i'm @dulllahan, general creative and tomfooler.
+^w^ i'm @dulllahan, general creative and tomfooler.
-<br/> you can find me at @secretlabz on twitter
+<br/> if my code is bad im probably very aware of it